mkd454/Portfolio-V2/README.md

 - [x] Your name

-- [ ] Links to your GitHub profile & LinkedIn page as well as your email address and phone number
+- [x] Links to your GitHub profile & LinkedIn page as well as your email address and phone number

-- [ ] A link to a PDF of your resume
+- [ ] A link to a PDF of your resume (not sure how to link this)

-- [ ] List of projects.
+- [x] List of projects.
 For each project make sure you have the following:

   - Project title